leonzwrx/linux-setup-scripts/documentation/post-install-configs_all.md

 **DISPLAY MANGER**
 If there are display/login manager issues, few culprits:
     - If using NVIDIA, then it's likely video drivers.
     - SDDM might behave weird due to theming incompatibility with Qt versioning with older themes.
-There might be errors complaning about theme's `.qml` files
-         - If so, it's best to avoid copying themes into `/usr/share/sddm/themes` and to just install sddm themes from official repos such as `sddm-theme-maui`- or `sddm-theme-elarun`.
+There might be errors complaning about theme's `.qml` files.
+If so, it's best to avoid copying themes into `/usr/share/sddm/themes` and to just install sddm themes from official repos such as `sddm-theme-maui`- or `sddm-theme-elarun`.
 Various qt5 and qt6 dependencies are bundled together in a package `kde-config-sddm` if necessary
 Optionally, put a PNG sized to 128x128 px or 256 x 256px named `/var/lib/AccountsService/icons/$USER`.
 [Instruction here](https://wiki.archlinux.org/title/SDDM)
 Make sure  to set correct permissions, etc and make sure users's metadata file exists:
 ```bash